top of page

 When You Need an Apostille (and Notarization)

-You typically need both notarization and an apostille when:
+You need both when:

 • The document will be used outside the U.S.